OSGeoLabBp/tutorials/english/data_processing/prime.rst

     1229
     Elapsed time is 0.00162506 seconds.

-Elapsed time not reduced ompering to prime_final.m.
+Elapsed time not reduced compering to prime_final.m.
-Try to increase the maximal prime value from the command line, the elapsed time for built in prime function increases slower and beecomes faster.
+Try to increase the maximal prime value from the command line, the elapsed time for built in prime function increases slower and becomes faster.
 Built in functions are usually the fastest.

 .. note:: *Development tipps*: